brevzin/brevzin.github.io/_posts/2021-11-21-conditional-members.md

 };
 ```

 Now here we of course run into the scope problem. `if` introduces a scope, so all of these code fragments look very much like they're introducing something which only exist in the scope in which it's declared (which would then be, at best, a completely pointless exercise).
 It'd be important to work through the rules of what it actually means to introduce these names and members in these contexts, which will, I'm sure, be subtle and full of dark corners.
+And while I think that here, a scope-less `if` would be valuable, I still don't feel that `if constexpr` is missing much for introducing a scope (indeed, quite the opposite).

 The direction for reflection ([P2237](https://wg21.link/p2237), [P2320](https://wg21.link/p2320)) does offer something like this.
-The syntax was always a work in flight, but would be something, instead of this example:
+The syntax is a work in flight, but would replace this example I just showed:

 ```cpp
 template <input_range V>